Who Shot Mr. Burns?: Part One

-While burying the deceased 4th grade gerbil, Super Dude, Groundskeeper Willie discovers oil under Springfield Elementary School.
-Principal Skinner and Superintendent Chalmers accept suggestions from students and staff on how to spend their newfound wealth, including Lisa's suggestion of hiring Tito Puente as a music teacher.
-Mr. Burns disguises himself as Jimbo Jones and unsuccessfully tries to trick Skinner into selling him the drilling rights to secure an energy monopoly over Springfield.
+Groundskeeper Willie discovers oil under Springfield Elementary School while attempting to bury a dead gerbil.
+Principal Skinner and Superintendent Chalmers accept suggestions from students and staff on how to spend their newfound wealth, including hiring Tito Puente as a music teacher per Lisa's suggestion.
+Mr. Burns disguises himself as a student and tries to trick Skinner into selling him the drilling rights to secure an energy monopoly over Springfield.
+Skinner is not fooled by the ruse, and Mr. Burns vows revenge.

-At the Springfield Nuclear Power Plant, Homer is increasingly upset that Burns can never remember his name.
-On Marge's suggestion, he sends Burns a box of chocolates with a family picture underneath the candy.
-However, Burns and Smithers are not interested in the one candy covering Homer's face and discard the box.
-As a result, Burns writes a "thank you" card only to Marge, Bart, Lisa, and Maggie, further angering Homer.
+At the Springfield Nuclear Power Plant, Homer is increasingly upset that Mr. Burns can never remember his name.
+Marge encourages Homer to send Mr. Burns a box of chocolates with a picture of the Simpson family underneath the candy.
+However, neither Mr. Burns nor Smithers are interested in the one candy covering Homer's face and discard the box.
+As a result, Mr. Burns writes a "thank you" card addressed only to Marge, Bart, Lisa, and Maggie, further angering Homer.

-Meanwhile, Burns plots to take the school's oil, of which Smithers disapproves.
-Burns establishes a slant drilling operation and beats the school to tapping the oil well.
-Burns' drilling operation causes distress to many Springfield citizens: Willie and Puente are laid off; Moe's Tavern is closed due to the harmful fumes from the drilling, enraging Moe and Barney; the drilling destroys the Springfield Retirement Castle, forcing Grampa to move in with the Simpsons; and Bart's treehouse is destroyed by a burst of oil from the rig, which also injures Santa's Little Helper.
+Meanwhile, Mr. Burns forms a plan to take the school's oil, despite Smithers' disapproval.
+Mr. Burns establishes a slant drilling operation and beats the school to tapping the oil well, causing the school to lose their claim to the oil and their newfound wealth.
+Mr. Burns' drilling operation causes distress to many Springfield citizens: Willie and Puente are fired so the school can cut costs; the first burst of oil from Mr. Burns' rig destroys Bart's treehouse and injures Santa's Little Helper; Moe's Tavern is closed due to the harmful fumes from the drilling, enraging Moe and Barney; and the drilling destroys the Springfield Retirement Castle, forcing Grampa to move into his family's house.

-Burns reveals to Smithers his grandest scheme: the construction of a giant disc that will permanently block out the sun in Springfield, forcing the residents to continuously use the electricity from his plant.
-When Smithers says he has gone too far, Burns fires him.
-Homer, driven to insanity by Burns not knowing his name, sneaks into his office and spray paints "I am Homer Simpson" on the wall.
-Burns catches him in the act but still fails to remember him.
-In a rage, Homer attacks him and is hauled away by security.
-All the citizens affected by Burns' schemes, including Homer and Smithers, swear vengeance.
+Mr. Burns reveals to Smithers that he plans to construct a giant disc that will permanently block out the sun in Springfield, forcing the residents to continuously use the electricity from his plant.
+Smithers declares Mr. Burns has gone too far; Mr. Burns is shocked by Smithers' disapproval and fires him.
+Homer, driven to insanity, sneaks into Burns's office and spray paints "I AM HOMER SIMPSON" on the wall.
+Despite catching Homer in the act, Mr. Burns still fails to remember his name.
+In a rage, Homer lunges at him and is hauled away by security guards.
+Many of the citizens affected by Mr. Burns's schemes, including Homer and Smithers, swear vengeance.

-A town meeting is held to discuss Burns' actions.
-Burns arrives, armed with a gun after his encounter with Homer, and activates the sun-blocking device.
-He walks into an alley and struggles with someone until a gun fires.
-Wounded, Burns stumbles and collapses onto the town's sundial, falling into unconsciousness.
-The townspeople find him and Marge tells all of them that since he has angered so many people recently, anyone could have been the shooter.
+A town meeting is held to discuss Mr. Burns' actions, where several citizens are armed with guns.
+Mr. Burns arrives, armed with his own gun after his encounter with Homer, and activates the sun-blocking device.
+Afterwards, he walks into a parking lot and struggles with an unseen and unheard figure.
+A gun fires and Mr. Burns stumbles and collapses onto the town's sundial, falling into unconsciousness.
+The townspeople find him and Marge mentions that almost everyone in Springfield had the motive and means to shoot Mr. Burns.
 Chief Wiggum agrees to start the investigation to find the culprit.